3DGenomes/TADpole/README.md

 ### 1.2) Manual installation from source
 -->

-- First, get the latest version of the source code
+- First, get the latest version of the source code from Github

 by using _wget_: